 Taking momentum from your organisation’s response to COVID-19 means finding ways to create conversations that lead to learning.
 What did we do well?
 How did we do it?
-What does that tell us about our culture?
+What does that tell us about our company culture?
 What do we need to continue, do more of, do better or leave behind?

-3. To build on the rising status of HR and Organization Development
+3. To build on the rising status of HR and Organization Development guide

 4. To play a vital role in leading through complexity

 Many organisations find themselves in unchartered, complex territory that they need to make sense of and deal with creatively.
 That means involving a broader and more diverse range of voices in the process.
 Our stakeholders often demonstrate a bias for action and value ‘getting stuff done’ over the collaborative inquiry that’s needed when faced with complexity.
-Organization development practitioners are well placed to facilitate that.
+Organization development guide practitioners are well placed to facilitate that.

 While it’s implicit that we’ll be driving business value if we take our opportunities, I think it’s worth saying anyway.
-The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most Organization Development practitioners would readily accept.
+The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most Organization Development guide practitioners would readily accept.